stemae/shiny_webserver/README.md

 ShinyProxy Docker Template
 ================
-Docker compose with an example Shiny-app running on an nginx webserver.
+Docker compose with an example shiny web-app using plotly running on an nginx webserver.
-The example Shiny app with plotly can be found under webapp/shiny
+The example app can be found under webapp/shiny

-### Docker App Deployment
+### Deployment

 1. Build the Shiny App Docker image:
     `docker build -t mynew/shiny-app ./webapp`